AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 Here's what your site should now look like:

-{% include picture.html img="styled" ext="PNG" alt="The styled version of the site." %}
+{% include picture.html img="styled" ext="png" alt="The styled version of the site." %}

 Need to add more styles?
 Simply create a new SASS stylesheet under `_sass/`, possibly in a nested subdirectory to keep things organized, and then just import it into your manifest.
 It's that easy.